Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Français.md

 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-Sure!
-However, it seems like you've shared a programming snippet rather than the actual text you want translated.
-Please provide the text you'd like me to translate into French, and I can certainly help with that! 🌟😊
+It seems like you want a translation into French, but the text you provided appears to be a filepath and doesn't contain any translatable content.
+If you have specific text you'd like me to translate into French, please provide it, and I'll be happy to include some emojis as well! 😊